Infanta Maria of Spain (1603)

-Maria of Spain (1 February 1603 – 1 March 1603) was a infanta of Spain, who died in infancy.
+Maria of Spain (1 February 1603 – 1 March 1603) was a Spanish princess who died in infancy.

 Life

 She was the second child (and second daughter) of Philip III of Spain and Margaret of Austria.
 She was born in Valladolid, where the Spanish Court was based from 1601 to 1606.
+She was baptized Maria Aná Philippa at Iglesia de San Pablo on February 3.
 She died at her first month.